Why Your Contact Form Is the Cheapest Fix on Your Contractor Website

 This is where most contractor websites stop being websites and start being expensive brochures.
 Everything that happens upstream of the form (the SEO work, the schema, the local citations, the page speed, the trust signals, the photography) exists to deliver a homeowner to that form.
 When the form fails, all of that work converts to nothing.

 The math is unforgiving.
 Take a contractor doing a modest 500 monthly visits to service-related pages.
-That includes service area pages, the homepage, the about page, individual service pages.
-Industry-standard contractor site conversion rates fall somewhere between 2% and 5%, depending mostly on form quality.
-The gap between 2% and 4% is not a rounding error.
-At an $8,000 average ticket and a 30% close rate from form-submitted leads, that two-percentage-point spread is roughly $24,000 in monthly revenue.
+That includes service area pages, the homepage, the about page, and individual service pages.
+Industry-standard contractor site conversion rates fall somewhere between 2 percent and 5 percent, depending mostly on form quality.
+The gap between 2 percent and 4 percent is not a rounding error.
+At an $8,000 average ticket and a 30 percent close rate from form-submitted leads, that two-percentage-point spread is roughly $24,000 in monthly revenue.
 Annualized, $288,000.
 From an afternoon of form work.
+These figures are illustrative, not a promise; the point is the size of the leak, not the exact dollar.

 The contractors we audit at Kore Komfort almost never have a traffic problem at this stage.
 They have a form problem.
 The traffic is showing up, the form is killing it, and nobody has run a diagnostic on the form in three years because the form looks fine.